Guide to Walking Holidays in Madeira

 Image

-Autumn months bring a quieter atmosphere but still boast pleasantly sunny weather.
-Though rainfall slightly increases, temperatures remain stable, averaging around 22°C, ideal for walking, especially with ample natural shade available.
+Autumn months bring a quieter atmosphere and pleasantly sunny weather.
+Though rainfall slightly increases, temperatures remain stable, averaging around 22°C, ideal for walking.
+Autumn also hosts the Columbus Festival that celebrates the Age of Discoveries and Columbus' stay on the neighbouring island of Porto Santo.
+At this time, the streets are filled with theatrical performances and concerts.

 How difficult is the walking in Madeira?